starknt/nuxtron/README.md

 ## How It Works

 When you build your app with Nuxtron, it will provide an `ProtocolServer` to mock Node Http Server, but it's not a real server.
-The `ProtocolServer` through the Electron Custom Protocol to communicate with Nuxt.
+The `ProtocolServer` through the Electron Custom Protocol to communicate with Nitro.

 ## Document